-Don't miss those deadlines!
-Failure to make on-time RMDs triggers a whopping 50% excise tax.
+Failure to make on-time RMDs triggers a whopping 50 percent excise tax.

-That's true if you underpay, too.
-Let's say your RMD for the year is $20,000, but you only take a $5,000 distribution because of a miscalculation.
-The IRS will levy the 50% penalty -- in this case $7,500, or half of the $15,000 you failed to withdraw.
-So double-check your math, or seek guidance from a professional.
+That’s true if you underpay, too.
+Let’s say your RMD for the year is $20,000, but you only take a $5,000 distribution because of a miscalculation.
+The IRS will levy the 50 percent penalty — in this case $7,500, or half of the $15,000 you failed to withdraw.

 Spend accounts in the right order